Cat

 Burmese cat, climbing down the trunk of an acacia tree, Bagan, Myanmar.
 (Photo copyright © by Kaj Halberg)

-Similar to the dog, the cat is often depicted in art, and elsewhere.
-Some examples are shown below.
+Similar to the dog, the cat is an important element in various cultures and is often depicted in artwork.

 Just outside the town of Mamallapuram, Tamil Nadu, South India, a huge sculpture, measuring c.
 15 by 30 m, has been carved into two boulders.
 The main theme of this sculpture, which has been dubbed The Descent of the Ganges, is an event in the Hindu epic Mahabharatha.